Sponsor your Spouse or Common Law Partner

 b) That you did not enter into marriage or relationship with the primary purpose obtaining Canadian permanent residence.

 This evaluation requires significant evidentiary and sometimes legal submissions, and it is usually the heart of your application.
-Our immigration lawyer, Ivan Steele, can help you present your relationship in the best possible light, meet and exceed the spousal sponsorship legal criteria.
+Our Toronto spousal sponsorship lawyer, Ivan Steele, can help you present your relationship in the best possible light, meet and exceed the spousal sponsorship legal criteria.

 If a Canadian immigration officer concludes that your relationship is genuine, your partner must also take a medical exam by a Panel physician and demonstrate that he or she does not have a criminal record in any jurisdiction where he or she lived more than six months after turning 18.